Seagate/cortx/doc/Cortx on VA.rst

  - Username: cortx
  - Password: opensource!

-6. As the super user, run the following command:
+6. Run the below mentioned command to become a superuser.

  - **sudo su -**